 Trading with the UK

 In a 2016 referendum, the United Kingdom voted to leave the European Union.
-After years of negotiations, preparations and delays, the UK officially left the European Union on 31 January 2020 and the transition period ended on 31 December 2020.
-As of 1 January 2021, the United Kingdom and the European Union is trading in accordance with a newly formed trade agreement, and businesses now need to adapt to new rules and administration.
+After years of negotiations, the UK officially left the EU on 31 January 2020, with the transition period concluding on 31 December 2020.
+As of 1 January 2021, the UK and the EU have been trading under the terms of a new trade agreement.
+Since then, businesses have had to adapt to new regulations, customs procedures, and administrative requirements to facilitate trade between the two regions.
+Additionally, ongoing discussions and adjustments continue to shape the trading landscape as both parties respond to emerging challenges and opportunities.

 Read the statement from the Swedish Chamber of Commerce for the UK on Britain’s exit from the European Union.